zizhe-xia/IVQR-GMM-Python/README.md

 ## Explanation
 IVQR_GMM(y, w, z, tau, intercept=False, T=0, abgap=0, bnd = None)

 function input :

     y         : vector of outcomes

-    w        : (n by k) matrix of the covariate dataset, include exogeneous variables z         : (n by p ) matrix of the instrument variable dataset, include exogeneous variables tau      : quantile index
+    w        : (n by k) matrix of the covariate dataset, include exogeneous variables

+    z         : (n by p ) matrix of the instrument variable dataset, include exogeneous variables

+    tau      : quantile index

-    intercept: False ==> The function will NOT add intercept term automatically, include it in w and z if needed True  ==> The function will ADD intercept term to w and z automatically T        : scalar.
-If T>0, then T is the time limit specified for early termination of the MIO solver.
-Otherwise, the MIO solver keeps running until convergence. abgap    : the absolute gap specified for early termination of the MIO solver bnd      : (k by 2) matrix where the first and second columns
+    intercept: False ==> The function will NOT add intercept term automatically, include it in w and z if needed

+               True  ==> The function will ADD intercept term to w and z automatically

+    T        : scalar.
+T=0 by default.
+If T>0, then T is the time limit specified for early termination

+               of the MIO solver.
+Otherwise, the MIO solver keeps running until convergence.

+    abgap    : the absolute gap specified for early termination of the MIO solver. abgap=0 by default.

+    bnd      : (k by 2) matrix where the first and second columns respectively store the

-                  respectively store the lower and upper bounds of the unknown coefficients
+               lower and upper bounds of the unknown coefficients.
+No boundary by default.
-    The arguments T, abgap and bnd are optional.
-When they are not specified, the following default values are used.
-    intercept: set intercept=False, the function will NOT add intercept term by itself T            : set T = 0  ==> solve the MIO problem until convergence abgap    : set abgap = 0  ==> solve the MIO problem until convergence bnd        : Calculate the parameter bounds based on the two-stage least square regression results as used in Chen and Lee (2017)

 function output :

-    theta_hat: the vector of the coefficient estimates s_hat       : the estimated asymptotic standard errors obj_v       : the value of the GMM objective function gap         : the MIO optimization gap value in case of early termination rtime    : the time used by the MIO solver in the estimation procedure ncount   : the number of nodes already explored by the MIO solver
+    theta_hat   : the vector of the coefficient estimates

+    s_hat       : the estimated asymptotic standard errors

+    obj_v       : the value of the GMM objective function

+    gap         : the MIO optimization gap value in case of early termination

+    rtime       : the time used by the MIO solver in the estimation procedure

+    ncount      : the number of nodes already explored by the MIO solver

 ## Requirements
 Requires python 3.6 or above and Gurobi solver Python API (available free for academic purposes).